Ryan Coogler: 2015–2019: Expansion with franchise films

-Upon release, the film grossed $1.3 billion worldwide and broke numerous box office records, becoming the highest-grossing film directed by a Black filmmaker, the ninth-highest-grossing film of all time and the second-highest-grossing film of 2018.
-Black Panther was also a critical success.
+Upon release, Black Panther grossed $1.3 billion worldwide and broke numerous box office records, becoming the highest-grossing film directed by an African-American director, the ninth-highest-grossing film of all time and the second-highest-grossing film of 2018.
+Black Panther received critical acclaim.
 Rotten Tomatoes' critical consensus reads, "Black Panther elevates superhero cinema to thrilling new heights while telling one of the MCU's most absorbing stories—and introducing some of its most fully realized characters."
-The film was also noted for its representation of black people and subject matter related to Afrofuturism.
+In an interview with the female stars from Black Panther by Entertainment Weekly, the general consensus was that their characters were well respected and well written.
+The film was also noted for its representation of African Americans and subject matter related to Afrofuturism.
 The film was nominated for seven awards at the 91st Academy Awards, winning three, and received numerous other accolades.
 Black Panther is the first superhero film to receive an Academy Award nomination for Best Picture, and the first MCU film to win several categories (those being for Best Costume Design, Best Production Design and Best Original Score).

-2020s: Continued success
+2020–present: Sinners and producing

 In 2021, Coogler served as a co-producer alongside Charles D. King and Shaka King on the Fred Hampton biopic Judas and the Black Messiah, directed by Shaka King, which focused on the betrayal of Hampton (played by Daniel Kaluuya), chairman of the Illinois chapter of the Black Panther Party in late-1960s Chicago, by William O'Neal (played by LaKeith Stanfield).

-The film received critical acclaim and earned Coogler, Shaka King and Charles D. King an Academy Award nomination for Best Picture, the first for an all-black producing team.
-Judas and the Black Messiah earned five other Oscar nominations at the 93rd Academy Awards, including Best Supporting Actor for both Daniel Kaluuya and LaKeith Stanfield, and won Best Supporting Actor for Kaluuya and Best Original Song ("Fight for You").
-For his performance as Hampton, Kaluuya also won Best Supporting Actor at the Golden Globes, Critics' Choice Awards, Screen Actors Guild Awards, and BAFTA Awards.

-That same year, Coogler served as co-producer on the Space Jam sequel Space Jam: A New Legacy, starring LeBron James.
-The film received generally mixed-to-negative reviews and was a financial failure, grossing $163.7 million worldwide on a budget of $150 million.

-Coogler served as co-writer and director on the Black Panther sequel, Black Panther: Wakanda Forever, which was released in the United States on November 11, 2022.

-Other works and future projects

-Coogler served as an executive producer on the ESPN 30 for 30 film The Day the Series Stopped, about Game Three of the 1989 World Series between the San Francisco Giants and the Oakland Athletics, when an earthquake shook the Bay Area to its core.

-In January 2013, Coogler said he was working on a graphic novel and young adult novel about an undisclosed subject matter.

-Coogler will work with Jordan for a fifth time in the upcoming film Wrong Answer, based on the Atlanta Public Schools cheating scandal.

-Coogler served as an executive producer on Creed II, and has written the story outline for the upcoming Creed III.
+The film received critical acclaim and received six nominations at the 93rd Academy Awards, and earned Coogler, Shaka King and Charles D. King a nomination for Best Picture, the first for an African-American producing team.
+Also in 2021, Coogler served as co-writer and producer on Space Jam: A New Legacy, starring LeBron James.
+The film received generally negative reviews and was a financial failure, grossing $163 million worldwide on a budget of $150 million.
+One of the negative reviews previously mentioned comes from Rotten Tomatoes, in which the general consensus was that Space Jam: A New Legacy could not live up to the original Space Jam, even with any effort from Lebron James' humor and acting.
+Coogler returned to direct and co-write the Black Panther sequel, Black Panther: Wakanda Forever, which was released in the United States on November 11, 2022.
+It was a critical and commercial success, being nominated for five Academy Awards, winning one.
+Coogler served as an executive producer on Creed II, and wrote the story outline and served as a producer on Creed III.